 In Germany, the use of independent contractors comes with significant risks.
-Too often foreign firms are wholly unaware of the risks and what it could mean for their business.
+Too often foreign firms are wholly unaware of the consequences for their business.
+Read on to discover the dangers of misclassifying contractors, or view a thorough list of German hiring considerations here.

 Hiring in Germany: Avoiding Independent Contractor Risks